xdmushui/partner-center-sdk/develop/update-a-self-serve-policy.md

 // IAggregatePartner partnerOperations;
 SelfServePolicy policy;

-// All the operations executed on this partner operation instance will share the same correlation Id but will differ in request Id
+// All the operations executed on this partner operation instance will share the same correlation identifier but will differ in request identifier
 IPartner scopedPartnerOperations = partnerOperations.With(RequestContextFactory.Instance.Create(Guid.NewGuid()));

 // updates the self serve policies